 Reduce Burden on IT or Peers

-Many times, new users look to peers or managers to get SharePoint support.
-Doing so reduces not only the new user’s productivity but also the peer or manager being disrupted.
+Many times, new users look to peers or managers to get support.
+Doing so reduces not only the new user’s productivity but also disrupts the flow of work for the peer or manager being disrupted.
 Walkthroughs reduce the need to call on others for the simple “how to” questions.
 Providing this type of support improves productivity and leads to a more satisfied workforce.

 Provide User-Driven Learning

 Recent research shows that younger workers prefer to manage their own learning processes.
 Today’s digital-savvy technology users understand that SaaS providers are giving them greater and greater command of their own experiences with applications and platforms.
-User-driven learning delivers the right amount of guidance at specific times during “need state”, such as when someone is learning an app for the first time, or when a migration or update takes place that requires training updates.
+User-driven learning delivers the right amount of guidance at specific times during the need state, such as when someone is learning an app for the first time, or when a migration or update takes place that requires training updates.

-Walkthroughs offer a simple yet effective method to provide self-paced learning in the SharePoint environment.
-This helps improve training from onboarding through a SharePoint release’s lifecycle.
+Walkthroughs offer a simple yet effective method to provide self-paced learning in the environment.
+This helps improve training from onboarding through a software's release lifecycle.
 As a result, walkthroughs help provide higher user engagement, because they manage their own learning experience.
-(Remember, users are more likely to adopt when they can get satisfaction during a moment of need - the “Aha!” moment.)
+(Remember, users are more likely to adopt when they can get satisfaction during their moment of need - the “Aha!” moment.)

 Walkthroughs Provide “Real Learning”

-Guidance can be provided for every web part (SharePoint Component), so walkthroughs can appear wherever they are needed.
+Guidance can be provided for every part of the web page, so walkthroughs can appear wherever they are needed.
 Contextual guidance has been shown to improve user comprehension because of its capacity to engage users as they work, where they are working.

-Microsoft MVP and SharePoint speaker Susan Hanley put it this way:
+Microsoft MVP and speaker Susan Hanley puts it this way: